Navigating the Changing Business Landscape with Technology and Human Connection

 Accordingly, this higher degree of trust necessitates a greater volume of communication, too much for a single team or salesperson to manage over the course of an entire sales cycle.
 Therefore, Oracle decided that one segment of the sales force would focus on opening new business opportunities and others would concentrate their efforts on closing those opportunities.
 This model would soon be adopted throughout the technology sector.

 Oracle implemented this original concept of Sales Development during the 1980s, under the leadership of Anneke Seley.
-She was Employee #12 at Oracle and built their first Inside Sales organization, a telephone-based sales team which reached out to potential buyers through cold-calling to remotely identify promising new opportunities as well as conduct transactions.
-As Salesforce.com’s official blog describes her, “In 1985, she created OracleDirect, Oracle’s global inside sales organization and was its first leader.
-This pioneering virtual selling team was the fastest-growing revenue-generating engine in the company in spite of a very skeptical and sometimes hostile field sales team.”
+She was Employee #12 at Oracle and built their first Inside Sales organization, a telephone-based sales team that reached out to potential buyers through cold-calling to remotely identify promising new opportunities as well as conduct transactions.
+As Salesforce.com’s official blog describes her, “In 1985, she created OracleDirect, Oracle’s global inside sales organization, and was its first leader.
+This pioneering virtual selling team was the fastest-growing revenue-generating engine in the company despite a very skeptical and sometimes hostile field sales team.”

 Nowadays, of course, Oracle is a perennial Fortune 500 company worth billions of dollars, the Inside Sales Model dominates amongst B2B enterprises, and the Sales Development function has become an essential element for companies that sell high-value products or solutions, particularly within the technology industry.